This is the first post of a series on network visualisation.

 The aim of network modelling is to render and allow to study the structural features of a group of objects (actors, words, cells, places, etc).
 This means putting emphasis on the relations between the entities of the said group.
-If the network is large, such an analysis clearly does not require any visualisation4I plead guilty., only network metrics, perhaps simulations, etc. Meaning for the subsequent paper the display of tables and diagrams of micro-structures.
+If the network is large, such an analysis clearly does not require any visualisation((I plead guilty.)), only network metrics, perhaps simulations, etc. Meaning for the subsequent paper the display of tables and diagrams of micro-structures.

 Here are a few reasons that may tempt to include an irrelevant network visualisation: